 How Important Is My Mattress?

 When you think of all the time you spend asleep in your life, a mattress is one of the most used items you’ll ever have.
-The experts at the National Institutes of Health conducted an experiment to see how impactful a new mattress could be on overall health and well being.
+Researchers at Oklahoma State University conducted an experiment to see how impactful a new mattress could be on overall health and well being.
 The results concluded that “new bedding systems increased sleep quality and reduced back comfort, factors that may be related to abatement of stress-related systems.”

 Within the same vein, cheap versus expensive mattresses also play a role in sleep health.
 Another study found that the cheaper the bed, the more lower back pain was present for subjects, compared to medium and higher priced beds.
 So ultimately, your mattress plays a huge role in sleep health and satisfaction.

 What does all this mean?
 Basically, it’s worth it to invest in your mattress.
 Finding a mattress that suits you and your partner’s sleeping style might take work, but will ultimately bring a more positive resting experience to you both.

 Signs it’s Time to Get a New Mattress